ameykasbe/aion/README.md

 ### Optimization
 * Aim is to optimize evaluation of expressions in AION.
 * There are certain axioms in Set theory which reduces the computation.
+Using these axioms, expression evaluation has been optimized.
 * Syntax
   ```
   MonadicsOptimize(Expression(Inputs*)).map(optimizationFunction)